Updated July 13, 2020 9:40 AM

 Yes.
 Claggett employees, including part-time staff, have access to paid time off.

-If COVID-19 becomes a problem at the Claggett Center or in Frederick County, how will staff, event organizers and attendees be alerted?
+If COVID-19 becomes a problem at the Claggett Center, how will staff, event organizers and attendees be alerted?